abrennec/lecture_theo_bg_audio_graphics/03_graphics_rendering/submissions/transformation_group/rotate_withAnnotations.md

 "Rotating" the object in a mathematical sense means multiplying the transformation matrix with a rotation matrix, which yields us a new transformation matrix for the object.
 This also implies that rotation, just like translation, is cumulative because we get a new matrix to start our next operation with.

-> ANNOTATION: As mentioned above, this is might be wrong.
+> ANNOTATION: As mentioned above, this might be inaccurate.
 > However, rotations are still cumulative, because in the end we still get a new transformation matrix, that we can then use for our next transformations.

 Doing matrix multiplication requires a lot of math but can be useful in some cases.
 If you're interested in understanding the details of matrix multiplication and doing some proofs [this blog](https://www.javatpoint.com/computer-graphics-rotation) might be interesting to you.

-> ANNOTATION: Even though I might be wrong here, the math behind rotations is still complicated (at least to me), but Angela provided us with a cool video on how the math works.
+> ANNOTATION: Even though I have mixed up some stuff, the math behind rotations is still complicated (at least to me), but Angela provided us with a cool video on how the math works.
 Please watch the [video](https://owncloud.gwdg.de/index.php/s/zwUNl0K7QPoPBPU)! :)

 ...